AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ### Themes

 Tooltips can be adjusted using [AnyChart Themes](../Appearance_Settings/Themes).
-Themes makes it possible to set the same settings for several charts.
+Themes make it possible to set the same settings for several charts.
 Here is a sample of adjusting tooltips using themes:

 ```
 var themeSettings = {